 Changes in the kind of bleeding during periods

-Any vaginal bleeding after you have already gone through menopause
+Any vaginal bleeding after menopause

 Pain when urinating

 Pain during sex